zoomzooom6/project-three-fullstack/README.md

 # Let's Eat a Deal!
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Description**: This is a full stack web application built using a MERN stack that connects small grocery stores to customers in order to help sell soon-to-be expired groceries at discounted prices.
+**Description**: This is a full-stack web application built using a MERN stack that connects small grocery store vendors to customers in order to help vendors sell soon-to-be expired groceries at discounted prices to customers.
 Small grocery stores may not be able to sell groceries on time which leads to financial loss and food wastage.
-Consequently, we developed a website that will bring these soon-to-be expired foods to the attention of customers which can enhance the foods’ sales at discounted prices, hence saving customers money on grocery shopping and preventing food wastage.
+Consequently, we developed an application that will bring these soon-to-be expired foods to the attention of customers which can enhance the foods’ sales at discounted prices, hence saving customers money on grocery shopping and preventing food wastage.

 **Deployment Link**: